HenningTimm/rad-seq-stacks_evaluation/README.md

 Simulates a data set with an increased number of mutations (all SNPs) to analyze the performance of different parameter sets for SNP detection.

 ### 05_analyzing_a_large_dataset
-Analysis workflow for a dataset with 315 individuals of *Gammarus fossarum*.
+Analysis workflow for a dataset with 315 individuals of *Gammarus fossarum* with a total size of 103GB of gzipped FASTQ reads.
-This dataset is not included, since it is not yet published.
+This dataset is not included, since it is not yet published by its owners.
-Once it is published, we will link to it here.
+Once it is published, we will provide a link to it here.
+A list of individual names (id), barcoding information (p5 and p7 barcode), spacer lengths, and file names are contained in the respective [individuals.tsv](https://github.com/HenningTimm/rad-seq-stacks_evaluation/blob/master/05_analyzing_a_large_dataset/pipeline_with_dedup/individuals.tsv) and [units.tsv](https://github.com/HenningTimm/rad-seq-stacks_evaluation/blob/master/05_analyzing_a_large_dataset/pipeline_with_dedup/units.tsv) files.
+Used RADseq enzymes are documented in the [config.yaml](https://github.com/HenningTimm/rad-seq-stacks_evaluation/blob/master/05_analyzing_a_large_dataset/pipeline_with_dedup/config.yaml) file.
+The used DBR sequence is `NNNNNNMMGGACG`.